What do leopard geckos Eat?

-Recommended for new geckos owners and people with a lot of reptiles to look after.
+Recommended for new gecko owners and people with many reptiles to look after.

 3 parts Vitamins to 1 part Calcium plus D3, This is just my personal preference that I got from some big breeders and it has worked fine for them and me.

 All Leopard geckos are different and there is no set number of how many insects a leopard gecko will eat as there is a lot of factors to take into account such as

 age – younger geckos will eat less but will need to be fed daily but older geckos can eat more but you can space out the feedings to every second or third day

 Size – a smaller gecko will require less energy than a larger gecko so it only makes sense that a smaller gecko will eat less than a larger gecko

 Temperature can also affect geckos eating habits for example if it is too cold 60F -15.5C a leopard gecko will go into brumation and not eat for months until the temperature rises to around 75F – 23.8C to 80F – 26.6C ambient temperature with a hot spot of around 90F – 32.2C

 How often do you feed your leopard geckos

 - Juvenile leopard geckos under 1-year-old should be fed daily, you should offer them as much food as they can eat in a 10-minute time period.

 - Healthy adult leopard geckos should be fed every second day, you should feed them as much food as they can eat within a 15-minute time period.